flipkart-incubator/ottoscalr/INSTALLATION.md

 - Kubernetes cluster (1.24+)
 - kube state metrics (2.8+)
 - Promql compliant metrics source (with historical workload utilization metrics)
+- Kube Prometheus (0.11+)

+## Prometheus metrics required

+For ottoscalr to scrap cpu utilization data, cpu redline breach data and pod ready time data, certain metrics should be present in your Promql complaint metrics source.
+Go through all the [metrics](https://github.com/flipkart-incubator/ottoscalr/wiki/Recommenders#metrics-required) list.
+These metrics are required for ottoscalr to function.

+Based on the above metrics, these are the [promql queries](https://github.com/flipkart-incubator/ottoscalr/wiki/Recommenders#promql-queries) that scrap cpu utilization data, cpu redline breach data and pod ready time data for a particular deployment.
+Do execute them in your Promql complaint metrics source to make sure that these queries provide the expected values.

 ## Building the image